-Nonetheless, the evidence associating peer influences with adolescent uptake of smoking is often relied upon as part of the rationale for peer-led and peer-based approaches to smoking prevention.
+Evidence associating peer influences with adolescent uptake of smoking is often relied upon as part of the rationale for peer-led and peer-based approaches to smoking prevention.
 More broadly, peer education approaches have also been applied to a range of other health and social behaviours, and have a strong theoretical underpinning as outlined below.

-5.28.1 Peer education approaches to youth smoking
+5.28.1 Peer education approaches to smoking among young people

-5.28.2 Are peer education interventions effective?
+5.28.2 Effectiveness of peer education interventions

 5.28.3 Peer-based smoking interventions in Australia

-Peer influence has also been used as a communication approach as part of the Western Australian Smarter than Smoking media project targeting adolescents.
+Peer influence was also used as a communication approach as part of the Western Australian Smarter than Smoking media project targeting adolescents.
 The project produced a series of advertisements that sought to tap into the peer influence psyche, with vignettes, for example, featuring young people reflecting on the lack of money or fitness of peers who smoke.
-Campaign evaluation data collected from a sample of young people aged 14–15 years between 1999 and 2005 found a significant strengthening in young people’s agreement with statements relating to the cost and effects on fitness of smoking.23
+Campaign evaluation data collected from a sample of young people aged 14–15 years between 1999 and 2005 found a significant strengthening in young people’s agreement with statements relating to the cost and effects on fitness of smoking.29

 Relevant news and research